The minimum required grade for prerequisites is a grade of C (not C-) or better, unless noted otherwise.

 MATH 411 Linear Algebra (3) Vector spaces over arbitrary fields, minimal polynomials, invariant subspaces, canonical forms of matrices; unitary and Hermitian matrices, quadratic forms.
-Pre: a grade of B or better in 311 or consent.
+Pre: a grade of B or better in 311 and 321, or consent.

 MATH 413 Introduction to Abstract Algebra (3) Continuation of 412.
 This is the second course of a year sequence and should be taken in the same academic year as 412.
 Emphasis on writing instruction.
 Pre: 412 or consent.

 MATH 414 Operations Research: Discrete Models (3) Techniques of mathematical programming.
 Topics may include linear programming, integer programming, network analysis, dynamic programming, and game theory.
 Pre: 307 or 311, or consent.